6 Strength Training Goals That Will Boost Your Workout Results

 Power

-The results you get from training this way: The outcome of training for power is the ability to move and react quickly.
+The outcome of training for power is the ability to move and react quickly.
 Any time you need to react quickly, you’re using power.
 This way of training generally gets associated with athletes, but it’s important for everyone to train power so they can move quickly when necessary.
 Generating power in your body can look as simple as standing up from the floor.

-How to do it: Do exercises explosively with light or no weight for 4-8 reps.
+Do exercises explosively with light or no weight for 4-8 reps.
 You want to stop when you feel yourself not having as much power as when you started the set.
 Your goal is to help your muscles turn on an off quickly.
 Power includes training acceleration (quickly starting movement), deceleration (quickly stopping movement), and plyometrics (short but intense bursts of activity) with different exercises.

 With squats, you could choose to do a more intense squat variation such as being explosive on the “up” part of the squat or doing jump squats.
 In a less intense but still powerful exercise, you can practice standing up from the ground or off of a chair.
 Whichever exercise you do, you want to more quickly and make it as explosive as possible.